influxdata/docs-v2/content/v2.0/reference/flux/stdlib/pagerduty/endpoint.md

 The output function requires a `mapFn` parameter.

 ### mapFn
-A function that builds the object used to generate the POST request.
+A function that builds the record used to generate the POST request.
 Requires an `r` parameter.

 _**Data type:** Function_

-The returned object must include the following fields:
+The returned record must include the following fields:

 - `routingKey`
 - `client`